 Adult PANS PANDAS GivingTuesday story

-Q & A with Kristen Campbell: A PANDAS/PANS Perspective through the Eyes of an Adult
+Q&A with Kristen Campbell: A PANDAS/PANS Perspective through the Eyes of an Adult

-Tell us about your background and how you came to develop PANDAS/PANS?
+Q: Tell us about your background and how you came to develop PANDAS/PANS?

-I had a pretty classic suburban upbringing in Oakville, Ontario, Canada and I developed PANDAS at around 9 years old.
+A: I had a pretty classic suburban upbringing in Oakville, Ontario, Canada and I developed PANDAS at around 9 years old.
 My best friend’s younger sister had been off school with a bad case of strep and I was spending lots of time with them.
 My friend and I were looking forward to finishing the third grade.
 I remember an uneasy, queasy feeling leading up to the end of year celebration.
 Something didn’t feel right and one night I wet the bed, which had never happened to me before.

 On the last day of school, I remember playing on the driveway with my dad: it was a perfect night, and I was squealing and laughing as he caught me with a water balloon.
 Then I looked at the sky and had a thought so clear it was like it came from somewhere else: you’re not going to be this happy again for a long time.